 Table of Contents

-The main difficult part of this quest is getting Double Kill medals with your Pulse rifle.
+The difficult part of this quest is getting Double Kill medals with your Pulse rifle.
 I suggest using a Targeting Adjuster to make this step a bit easier.
-This process can be quite lengthy as it can take you about 80 Crucible matches to perform.
+This process can be quite lengthy, as it can take you about 80 Crucible matches to perform.

 Resetting your rank is extremely simple.
-All you have to do; is reach 2000 Valor points, Hover over the Crucible Quickplay list, and click on the reset button.
+You must reach 2000 Valor points, Hover over the Crucible Quickplay list, and click the reset button.
 It might sound like a complex thing for newer players, but in reality; it’s straightforward.

-Once you have finally completed all of the steps, visit Lord Shaxx and claim the Pinnacle weapon for yourself.
-Now that you have it, you would want to know what its stats are and it is even good or not.
+Once you have completed all the steps, visit Lord Shaxx and claim the Pinnacle weapon.
+Now that you have it, you would want to know its stats and whether it is even good.

-The Broadsword has 2 main traits, the High-impact Frame, and the Desperado.
+The Broadsword has 2 main traits: the High-impact Frame and the Desperado.
 It is a slow-firing gun but has extremely high damage.
-To make the most out of it, I suggest using it when you are stationary and aiming down sights.
-This way, you can be extremely accurate and finish off your opponent’s swiftly.
+I suggest using it when you are stationary and aiming down sights to make the most out of it.
+This way, you can be highly accurate and finish off your opponent swiftly.

 Having the Desperado trait means that if you finish off an opponent using the Precision Final blow, you will have an increased rate of fire after your next reload.
-This can cover up the slow fire rate while still dealing tons of damage.
+This can cover up the slow fire rate while still dealing much damage.

 Getting the Redrix Broadsword is quite a grind and can take a long time.
 For me, it was more of a trophy than a weapon, as it finally took so long to get it.
 While I love using this weapon in PVP, there are, unfortunately, better weapons out there to use.

 This rifle is rarely in the meta, but it’s still worth every bit.
 This one is slightly above average in everything except the range department compared to other Pulse Rifles.
 It is fully upgraded and has a power of 1054, which is quite decent compared to other rifles.